Assaulting a Police Officer

 - If the assault occurred because that person is a police officer.

-A person charged with this offence could validly argue in their defence that:
+A person charged with this offence may have a defence available if it can be argued that:

-An offence where the officer does not sustain bodily harm or where the officer sustains bodily harm is an indictable offence that can be heard summarily with the consent of the parties.
-If the matter is heard summarily, the maximum penalty that can be imposed is imprisonmnet for two years.
+An offence where the officer does not sustain an injury or where the officer sustains actual bodily harm only are indictable offences that can be heard summarily (in the Local Court), unless an election is made for the matter to be heard in the District Court.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.